christianbolinas/zeroknowledge/_posts/2025-03-69-montecarlo.md

 Now, let's run it for just a second.
 That's a thousand runs, and we have a 49.999%^1000 chance of being incorrect.
 Run those numbers: that's better than a 0.000...0001% chance of incorrectness, with **300 zeros**.
 One second, for 300 nines-worth of accuracy, versus until after the heat death of the universe.
 That's a worthwhile tradeoff.

 Modern cryptography-- what keeps your passwords secure-- is based on this "probably correct" type of algorithm.
 Are you alright with that accuracy?
 The entirety of the world's financial systems sure are.

+Also, pat yourself on the back!
+This "talk" was about my favorite result from my theory of computation class: RP is in NP.
+That's a PhD class about theoretical computer science.
+And you understand everything perfectly!
+Awesome stuff!